The Science Fiction Hall of Fame, Volume Two: Top ten

-In the selection process, SFWA members were asked to vote for ten out of the 76 stories on the ballot, selecting no more than one by any one author.
-In the introduction to the collection Bova reported the top ten stories and top ten authors by number of votes.
+In the selection process, SFWA members were asked to vote for 10 of the 76 stories on the ballot, selecting no more than one by any one author.
+In the introduction to the collection, Bova reported the top 10 stories and top 10 authors by number of votes.
 (As described above, "A Canticle for Leibowitz" and "By His Bootstraps" were not included in the collection.)